dfzunigah/GuessIt-Game/README.md

 ## License

 This is a public repository but anyways hard work has been put on this (despite it's not a big deal), please refer the project and give credits to the authors.
 It can't be used for commercial purposes.
+This project works under the Apache License 2.0